JoinTheAlliance/start-here/README.md

 - Create reliable and repeatable methods for monitoring progress.
 - Investigate new ideas and algorithms and implement them in the project.

+##### External Evaluator

+The External Evaluator role is an integral part of our ecosystem.
+While not directly involved in the development process, these individuals use our packages in their projects, providing valuable real-world feedback on their effectiveness, usability, and possible areas of improvement.
+Their perspective is crucial in ensuring our packages are useful and user-friendly outside the context of our own development.

+Suggested Tasks:

+- Use our packages in your own projects and provide feedback on their performance, usability, and functionality.
+- Identify and report bugs, unexpected behavior, or inconsistencies in our packages.
+- Suggest enhancements or new features based on your experience using the packages.
+- Write detailed reports on how you're using the packages and the problems they're solving for you.
+- Share your successes and challenges in using our packages, to help us understand where we're excelling and where we can improve.

 ### Community Roles

 ##### Agent